WordPress/openverse-catalog/DAGs.md

 # DAGs by Type

-The following are DAGs grouped by their primary tag.
+The following are DAGs grouped by their primary tag:

  1. [Commoncrawl](#commoncrawl)
  1. [Data Refresh](#data_refresh)